yuvalmGS/gigaspaces-wiki-jekyll/xap97net/administration-and-monitoring-api.markdown

 # Admin Construction

-Use {{ServiceGridAdminBuilder}} in order to create {{IServiceGridAdmin}} instances.
-Once working with the {{IServiceGridAdmin}} is done, its {{IServiceGridAdmin.Dispose()}} method should be called.
+Use `ServiceGridAdminBuilder` in order to create `IServiceGridAdmin` instances.
+Once working with the `IServiceGridAdmin` is done, its `IServiceGridAdmin.Dispose()` method should be called.

 The admin discovers all the advertised services from the Lookup Services.
-In order to define which lookup groups are used, the {{ServiceGridAdminBuilder.Groups.Add}} can be used.
-The lookup locators can also be used for a non-multicast-enabled environment, using {{ServiceGridAdminBuilder.Locators.Add}}.
+In order to define which lookup groups are used, the `ServiceGridAdminBuilder.Groups.Add` can be used.
+The lookup locators can also be used for a non-multicast-enabled environment, using `ServiceGridAdminBuilder.Locators.Add`.
 If the services started are secured, the username and password can be set on the admin as well.

 # Discovery Process

-Once the {{IServiceGridAdmin}} is created, it starts to receive discovery events of all the advertised services/components within its lookup groups/lookup locators.
+Once the `IServiceGridAdmin` is created, it starts to receive discovery events of all the advertised services/components within its lookup groups/lookup locators.
 Note that the events occur asynchronously, and the data model within the admin gets initialized in the background with services coming and going.

-This means that just creating the {{IServiceGridAdmin}}, and calling a specific get property for a data structure, might not return what is currently deployed, and one should wait until the structures are filled.
-Some components have a {{WaitFor}} method that allows them to wait for a specific number of services to be up.
+This means that just creating the `IServiceGridAdmin`, and calling a specific get property for a data structure, might not return what is currently deployed, and one should wait until the structures are filled.
+Some components have a `WaitFor` method that allows them to wait for a specific number of services to be up.
 When navigating the data model, the admin API provides its most up-to-date state of the system that it is monitoring.

 # Domain Model